Campaign for Real Ale

 • Honeysuckle Inn Telephone07800 545305 31 Honeysuckle Road Ramsgate CT11 8AA

 The pub seems to have had few changes in the last two hundred years, not least its interior has been spared the modern retro-fitting of various exposed timbers as structural decoration.
 So it has real authenticity.
 One quite unusual thing, is that contains a men’s hairdressing business.
-This must be unique to all of Kent and is called Salt Barbers, it operates from Monday to Thursday.
+This must be unique to all of Kent and it is called Salt House Barbers, it operates from Tuesday to Friday and Sundays.

 • Horse & Groom Telephone(01843) 587687 Charlotte Court Ramsgate CT11 8HE